 Tobias Grothmann

-Tobias Grothmann has been a student at the University of Music Karlsruhe.
-His interest in this ensemble subsists in exploring both organic and raw sounds, just by exploiting mixers through feedback.
+Tobias Grothmann completed his master’s degree in Muic Informatics at the University of Music Karlsruhe.
+His interest in the ensemble subsists in exploring both organic and raw sounds, just by exploiting mixers through feedback.

 Marnin Jahnke